Bring Me the Head of Alfredo Garcia: Plot

 Bennie confesses to Elita his plan to decapitate Garcia's corpse and sell the head for money.
 A disgusted Elita, still shaken from what has just happened, begs Bennie to give up this quest and return to Mexico City.
 Bennie again refuses, although he agrees to marry Elita in the church of the town where Garcia is buried.
 They find Garcia's grave, but when he opens the coffin, Bennie is struck from behind by an unseen assailant and knocked unconscious.
 He wakes up to find himself half-buried in the grave, and Elita is dead.
 Garcia's corpse has been decapitated.

 Bennie learns from villagers that his assailants are driving a station wagon.
 He catches up with the men after they blow out a tire.
 Bennie shoots them, searches their car, and claims Garcia's head.
 Stopping at a roadside restaurant, he packs the sack containing the head with ice to preserve it for the journey home.
 Bennie talks to the head as if Garcia were still alive, first blaming Alfredo for Elita's death and then conceding that both of them probably loved her equally.

 Bennie is ambushed by members of Garcia's family.
 They reclaim the head and are about to kill Bennie when they are interrupted by the arrival of Sappensly and Quill.
 The hit men pretend to ask for directions.
 Quill produces a sub-machine gun and murders most of the family, but is fatally shot by one of them.
 As Sappensly sorrowfully looks at Quill's corpse, Bennie asks: "Do I get paid?"
 Sappensly turns to shoot, but Bennie kills him.
 Bennie returns to Mexico City, "arguing" with Garcia's head all the while.

 At his apartment Bennie gives Garcia's head a shower and then brings it to Max's hotel room.
 Feigning willingness to surrender the head for his $10,000, Bennie reveals he is no longer motivated by money; he says Alfredo was a friend of his and demands to know why Max and the others want his head so badly.
 He also blames Elita's death on the bounty.
-Several men pull guns but Bennie evades their fire and kills them all.
+Incensed, Bennie starts shooting, killing Max and his henchmen in a short gun battle.
 He takes a business card from the desk with El Jefe's address on it.

 After attending the baptism for his new grandchild, El Jefe greets Bennie as a hero in his hacienda, and gives him a briefcase containing the million-dollar bounty.
 Bennie calmly relates how many people died for Garcia's head, including his beloved.
 El Jefe tells Bennie to take his money and throw the head to the pigs on the way out.
 Infuriated that the object responsible for Elita's death is viewed as nothing more than garbage, Bennie guns down all of El Jefe's bodyguards.